Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 108: How grades harm school students and what we parents can do about it and nterview with Josh Eyler

-Send us a text Grades are used in education the world over, but why?
-With the growing mental health crisis in teenagers I've been exploring how experts are asking whether perhaps it's time we looked again at the role grades p...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Grades are used in education the world over, but why?
+With the growing mental health crisis in teenagers I've been exploring how experts are asking whether perhaps it's time we looked again at the role grades play in helping or hindering the learning of our children.
+In my interview with Josh Eyler, author of Failing Our Future: How Grades Harm Students, and What We Can Do about It we discuss the…

 Listen to the Episode